 Humbug went platinum in the U.K. but failed to produce a Top Ten hit, with "Crying Lightning" peaking at number 12 and "Cornerstone" topping out at 94.
 The band hit the road that February, kicking off a multi-leg tour that ran through the rest of the year.
 After playing another handful of shows in early 2010, the guys took a short hiatus before reconvening with James Ford for their fourth album.
 Sessions began that fall, and the resulting Suck It and See arrived in spring 2011.
 Meanwhile, Turner also wrote music for a Richard Ayoade film, Submarine, whose soundtrack doubled as the frontman’s first solo release.
 Andrew Leahey, Rovi

-All American Speakers is a speakers bureau and booking agency providing information on booking Arctic Monkeys for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Arctic Monkeys speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Arctic Monkeys for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Arctic Monkeys speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Arctic Monkeys, an inspirational motivational speaker. bio for Arctic Monkeys agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Arctic Monkeys